gldog/concurrent_git_merge/README.md

 # README #

+# Manual

-    $ python src/merge_git_repos.py -h
+    $ python merge_git_repos.pyz -h
-    usage: merge_git_repos.py [-h] -r repo_local_name:[source_branch]:[dest_branch]:[prj/repo_remote_name]
+    usage: merge_git_repos.pyz [-h] -r repo_local_name:[source_branch]:[dest_branch]:[prj/repo_remote_name]
                                [repo_local_name:[source_branch]:[dest_branch]:[prj/repo_remote_name] ...] -d REPOS_DIR -o
                                LOGS_DIR [-S DEFAULT_SOURCE_BRANCH] [-D DEFAULT_DEST_BRANCH] [-m MERGE_OPTIONS]
-                              [-t MERGE_BRANCH_TEMPLATE] [--local] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+                               [-t MERGE_BRANCH_TEMPLATE] [--no-pull] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
-                              [-e EXEC_PRE_MERGE_SCRIPT]
+                               [--pre-script PRE_SCRIPT] [--post-script POST_SCRIPT]

     This script do merges in a list of repos.
 For each repo, a source-branch and a dest-branch must be given.
 Source- and dest-branches can be given individually for each repo, and as defaults to be used in multiple repos sharing these branch-names.

-    The merges are executed in parallel.
+    The merges are executed in concrrent merge-tasks.
 For each task a logfile is written.

     This script do not clone the repos.
 This is because you might post-process cloned repos, e.g. install merge-drivers.

-    Before each merge, an optional pre-merge-script can be executed, given in parameter -e/--exec-pre-merge-script.
+    At the begin of a task, an optional pre-script given in --pre-script can be executed.
+Also at the end of a task an optional post-script given in --post-script can be executed.

+    Overview of commands:
+        pre_script, if given in --pre-script
+        git reset --hard
+        git clean -fd
+        git checkout {dest_branch}
+        git pull --ff, if --no-pull is not given create merge-branch and checkout, if --merge-branch-template is given git merge --no-edit {merge_options} {source_branch}
+        post_script, if given in --post-script

     optional arguments:
       -h, --help            show this help message and exit -r repo_local_name:[source_branch]:[dest_branch]:[prj/repo_remote_name] [repo_local_name:[source_branch]:[dest_branch]:[prj/repo_remote_name] ...], --repos-data repo_local_name:[source_branch]:[dest_branch]:[prj/repo_remote_name] [repo_local_name:[source_branch]:[dest_branch]:[prj/repo_remote_name] ...]
                             Information about the repos and branches to be processed.
 They are given as positional parts, delimited by colon ':'.
                               1. 'repo_local_name', mandatory
                                   The name of the repo as it exists in the repos-directory.
                               2. 'source_branch', optional
                                   The branch to be merged into the dest-branch.
 If omitted it falls back to -S/--default-source-branch.
 At least one of the two must be given.
                               3. 'dest_branch', optional
                                   The branch to be updated from the source-branch.
 If omitted it falls back to -D/--default-dest-branch.
 At lest one of the two must be given.
                               4. 'prj/repo_remote_name', optional
                                   The remote project- and repo-name.
-Exposed as environment variable to the script given in -e/--exec-pre-merge-script.
+Exposed as environment variable to the script given in --pre-script.
                                   The 'prj'-part is the Bitbucket-project or the Github-username or the Gitlab-namespace.
                             The full notation is:
                                     -r repo_local_name:source_branch:dest_branch:prj/repo_remote_name
                             Optional parts may be empty:
                                     -r repo_local_name:::
                             Delimiters of empty parts can be omitted from right to left.
 The above parameter can be given as:
                                     -r repo_local_name
                             The repos given in this parameter should exist in -d/--repos-dir.
 This script does not clone missing repos.
 If a repo is missing, its merge-task will be aborted and an error-message will be printed, but the script will continue and all existing repos will be merged.
                             Examples:
                               1) One Repo with source- and dest-branches given -r my-repo-1:origin/master:my-feature The last part 'prj/repo-remote-name' is not given, the last delimiter ':' is omitted.
                               2) Two repos sharing source- and -dest-branch-names -r product1-module1 product1-module2 \
                                         -S origin/master -D my-feature
                                 That is the short notation.
 As the parts are delimited by colon ':', the full also valid notation would be:
                                     -r product1-module1::: product1-module2::: \
                                         -S origin/master -D my-feature
                               3) As example 2), but with abbreviated local repo-names, and 'prj/repo_remote_name' given as named on the remote, to be exposed to the pre-merge-script.
 Because the parts are positional, the delimiters must be given.